marcinczerny/ClassicInsights/.ai/ui-plan.md

 ## 1. UI Structure Overview

 The UI architecture for ClassicInsight is designed as a single-page application (SPA) built with React within an Astro framework.
 It prioritizes simplicity, clarity, and a focused user experience.
-The structure is centered around two main workspaces: the **Note Workspace** for content creation and the **Graph Workspace** for knowledge exploration.
+The structure is centered around a flexible, integrated workspace that combines a **Note Workspace** for content creation and a **Graph Workspace** for knowledge exploration.
+Users can view them side-by-side or expand the graph into a full-screen, immersive mode for deep exploration.

 The core layout consists of a persistent top navigation bar providing access to major sections and user settings.
 The main content area dynamically renders the different views based on the user's navigation.
 State management will be handled by React's Context API for global UI state (like user info) and component-level state (`useState`, `useEffect`) for server-side data fetching and caching, ensuring a lightweight MVP.
 All asynchronous operations will be clearly communicated to the user via loading indicators, and destructive actions will require confirmation.